UnacceptableBehaviour/js_canvas/test_pages/u2_fundamentals/README.md

 Settings can be used to create A4 size canvas & ppi setting for printing.
 Handy!

 This generates a lot of node packages - debatable whethter or not to include them in repo.
-But they do create a lot of noise when doing a diff
+But they do create a lot of noise when doing a diff!
-# ignore file following this name in path
+Ignore files following this 'path_name_directory' in path.
 Add following line to .gitignore file.
 ```
 node_modules/
+# any file found deeper than node_modules/ will be ignored
 # put comments like this on separate line since they apear to nause things up on the same line :(
 ```
 Add note on specifying file to ignore for git diff.

 Invert colours for final exersize: